cyevgeniy/lmst/README.md

 ## How it's different

-Lmst has very small bundle size - **up to 10 kB**, and this limit won't be increased in the future.
+- Small bundle size - **up to 10 kB**, and this limit won't be increased in the future.
-This is the mandatory requirement.
+  This is the mandatory requirement
+- Classic, familiar ui layout.
+Lmst has simple ui, which reduces visual load on a user.
+  It looks more like a website then a "web app".

 Also it has zero dependencies, so it won't suffer from a library that became deprecated.
 As a consequence, lmst offers a very small subset